-Croatia: The Government and the MOL could face a lawsuit for manipulation of the stock exchange31.
-March 2014. / SEE Energy News
+Croatia: The Government and the MOL could face a lawsuit for manipulation of the stock exchange, SEE Energy News

 The MOL and the Government concealed the decision on allocation of gas business from INA shortly before the public share offering of INA 2008.
 Local medias reporting that the Government and the MOL could face the lawsuits for violations of stock exchange trading, and the claim could be raised by those who sold their shares to the MOL in 2008, during the initial public offering (IPO), as well as to those who have contra offered competitions for the Ina but failed to do so.